irisguanhong/irisguanhong.github.io/_posts/2017-04-16- How to be an inventor.md

 ---
 layout: post
-title:  How to be an inventor
+title:  How To Be An Inventor
-subtitle: Reading notes from “The Innovation Algorithm”
 categories: blog
 description: An invention is the removal of technical contradictions.
-Ideal Machine helps to determine** the direction to search**, while the Technical contradiction indicates **the obstacle that must be removed. **
+Ideal Machine helps to determine__ the direction to search__, while the Technical contradiction indicates __the obstacle that must be removed. __
 image: 170417-1.jpg
 ---
 Created 170417
 By Iris

-Reading notes from “The Innovation Algorithm”
+Takeaways of Reading "The Inovtaion Algorithm”

 # Psychological Barriers
 ## What stops invention